Panakotta00/FicsIt-Cam/README.md

 - A double click on the keyframe control results in deletion of all keyframes of that property
 - When clicking on the viewport you change into movement mode.
 - When the active frame changes, all properties get updated to the value in the animation at that time.
 If no keyframe is set, is just stores that value.
+- R-Clicking on a keyframe control allows to changed the interpolation type of the keyframe

 You can also use following key inputs:
 - `Right Alt` -